Materials-Consortia/OPTIMADE/optimade.rst

 --------------------------

 API implementations MAY provide custom endpoints under the Extensions endpoint.
-Custom extension endpoints MUST be placed under the versioned base URL at :endpoint:`/extensions`.
+Custom extension endpoints MUST be placed under the versioned or unversioned base URL serving the API at :endpoint:`/extensions`.
 The API implementation is free to define roles of further URL path segments under this URL.

 API Filtering Format Specification